BuildOnViction/docs/docs/masternode/applying.md

 Your full node will now be listed on TomoMaster.
 People can view its details and vote for it.

-A Candidate becomes a Masternode when he/she belongs to top 150 most voted Candidates in each epoch (900 blocks or ~30 minutes).
+A candidate becomes a masternode when it belongs to top 150 most voted candidates in each epoch.

+!!! info
+    An epoch is a period of 900 blocks (~ 30 minutes) starting from block #1

-If your node is in the top 150 most voted nodes in each epoch, it will be promoted as a masternode and will start producing blocks at the next epoch.
+If your node is in the top 150 most voted candidates at the checkpoint between two epochs, it will be promoted as a masternode and will start producing blocks at the next epoch.

 ## Resigning your masternode
 In case you want to stop your node, you need to resign it from the governance first in order to retrieve your locked funds.